tameroski/starter-theme/README.md

 5. Run `npm init --name=THEME_NAME` if you want your theme to have a specific name.
 No spaces or special characters allowed.
 6. Activate the theme in Appearance >  Themes.
 7. Edit the proxy variable in `gulpfile.js` to point to your site URL.
-7. Run `gulp` to start watching for sass/javascript changes and sync your browser.
+8. Run `gulp` to start watching for sass/javascript changes and sync your browser.
-8. Do your thing!
+9. Do your thing!
 And read [the docs](https://github.com/jarednova/timber/wiki)

+Don't forget to edit `humans.txt`.

 ## What's here?